welliam/data-structures/README.md

 ## Mergesort

-Our merge algorithm implements mergesort, a divide and conquer sorting algorithm.
-It uses a _merge_ algorithm that combines two sorted chunks of an array. _merge_ is called on first every adjacent value, then on those sorted chunks, etc. until the list is sorted.
+We implement mergesort, a divide and conquer sorting algorithm.
+It uses a _merge_ algorithm that combines two sorted chunks of an array.
+This function is called on first every adjacent value, then on those sorted chunks, etc. until the list is sorted.
 This implementation is purely iterative, so arrays of any size will not cause a stack overflow.
 The space usage is O(n), as an auxiliary array